vyablonskyi/self-monitor/README.md

 - Init - With this call script should spin-up vagrant host on Centos/Ubuntu/Debian Call ansible playbook to install and configure Grafana, MySQL, Apache, Graphite, Collectd.
 After that Grafana should be available on “https://localhost/grafana/” and show host performance metrics in real-time
 - Stop - stop vagrant box
 - Start - start vagrant box
-- Destroy - destroy vagrant box Ansible playbook requirements:
+- Destroy - destroy vagrant box

-Grafana
+Ansible playbook requirements:

+1)Grafana
 -    Should be configured as a backend for Apache
 -    MySQL should be used as Grafana storage
 -    Grafana must contain Dashboard with system performance metrics of local vagrant host